 Location: Location of Gell: A Finger Lakes Creative Retreat

 In these one-day intensive workshops, students will immerse themselves in the study of their chosen genre with some of the area’s top writers and teachers.
 This intensive includes four hours of workshops with peers, one craft lecture, and one publishing panel to discuss topics ranging from “How do I land an agent?” to “Should I submit to literary contests?”
 Registration for this advanced-level intensive is by application only; students who wish to participate must submit 8-10 pages of their best work to Writers & Books by June 1.
 Accepted students will be noticed by June 15.
 Some partial, needs-based scholarships will be available.
 To apply, ll out the form at wab.org.
 All meals will be provided.

 Price: $280 W&B members; $320 General Public (all nonmembers who pay this rate will receive an individual membership to Writers & Books)

 How to Apply:

-- There is no fee to apply to the workshop.
+* There is no fee to apply to the intensive.
 Once accepted, students must pay in full to be registered.
 The Gell Summer Intensives occur on three separate weekends; students can apply to be part of multiple intensives, but must submit work for each and pay separately if selected.

 * If students wish to apply for a partial scholarship, they must complete the scholarship application form.

 * Once students have paid their tuition and registered for the Gell Summer Intensive, they must submit a story/poem/essay of no more than 15 pages to be read by students and faculty before the workshop.